• Skip to main content

 an existential exploration of living after rupture

-An international workshop delivered over 4 2-hour sessions
+An international workshop delivered online via zoom over four 2-hour sessions

 Introduction